-- Trolling defined: Fishing from a boat or floating device that is making way by means of a source of power, other than drifting a. by means of the prevailing water current or weather conditions. - Troll fishing gear defined.
-One or more lines that drag hooks behind a moving fishing vessel engaged in trolling.
-In that b portion of the fishery management area off Oregon and Washington, the line or lines must be affixed to the vessel and must not be intentionally disengaged from the vessel at any time during the fishing operation. - Spread defined: A single leader connected to an individual lure and/or bait.
-C. - Ь Circle hook defined: A hook with a generally circular shape and a point which turns inward, pointing directly to the shank at a 90° angle. - C.4.
-Vessel Operation in Closed Areas with Salmon on Board: - It is unlawful for a vessel to have troll or recreational gear in the water while in any area closed to fishing for a certain species of salmon, while possessing that species of salmon; however, fishing for species other than salmon is not prohibited if the area is open for such species, and no salmon are in possession.
+Trolling defined: Fishing from a boat or floating device that is making way by means of a source of power, other than drifting by means of the prevailing water current or weather conditions.

+Troll fishing gear defined: One or more lines that drag hooks behind a moving fishing vessel engaged in trolling.
+In that portion of the fishery management area off Oregon and Washington, the line or lines must be affixed to the vessel and must not be intentionally disengaged from the vessel at any time during the fishing operation.

+Spread defined: A single leader connected to an individual lure and/or bait.

+Circle hook defined: A hook with a generally circular shape and a point which turns inward, pointing directly to the shank at a 90° angle.

+C.4.
+Vessel Operation in Closed Areas with Salmon on Board:

+- a.
+Except as provided under C.4.b below, it is unlawful for a vessel to have troll or recreational gear in the water while in any area closed to fishing for a certain species of salmon, while possessing that species of salmon; however, fishing for species other than salmon is not prohibited if the area is open for such species, and no salmon are in possession. - b.
+When Genetic Stock Identification (GSI) samples will be collected in an area closed to commercial salmon fishing, the scientific research permit holder shall notify NOAA OLE, USCG, CDFW, WDFW, ODFW, and OSP at least 24 hours prior to sampling and provide the following information: the vessel name, date, location, and time collection activities will be done.
+Any vessel collecting GSI samples in a closed area shall not possess any salmon other than those from which GSI samples are being collected.
+Salmon caught for collection of GSI samples must be immediately released in good condition after collection of samples.

-TABLE V-I. 2021 Commercial troll management measures for non-Indian ocean salmon fisheries - Council adopted.
-(Page 6 of 8)
+TABLE V-I. 2022 Commercial troll management measures for non-Indian ocean salmon fisheries - Council adopted.
+(Page 7 of 9)